Student Canteen

-Student Canteen is a Philippine television variety show regarded as the first afternoon variety show on Philippine television.
-Over a 32-year period, it was broadcast through three different networks: ABS-CBN (1958 to 1965), GMA Network (1975 to 1986) and Radio Philippines Network (1989 to 1990).
+Student Canteen is a Philippine television variety show broadcast by ABS-CBN from 1958 to 1965, GMA Radio-Television Arts from 1975 to 1986, and Radio Philippines Network from 1989 to 1990.

 History

 DZXL

-Student Canteen was originally a radio show on DZXL hosted by Eddie Ilarde, Bobby Ledesma, Bobby de Veyra and Leila Benitez entitled CBN Canteen.
+Student Canteen was originally a radio show on DZXL hosted by Eddie Ilarde, Bobby Ledesma, Bobby de Veyra and Leila Benitez, entitled CBN Canteen.
 The noontime show was aired on the canteen of the old Manila Chronicle Building in Aduana, Manila.
 It was later renamed Student Canteen after it became a hit with students.

-Chronicle Broadcasting Network (1958–1965)
+Chronicle Broadcasting Network/ABS-CBN (1958–65)

-In July 1958, DZXL Channel 9, then owned by the Chronicle Broadcasting Network (a precursor of ABS-CBN) started broadcast operations.
+In July 1958, DZXL Channel 9, then owned by the Chronicle Broadcasting Network, started broadcast operations.
 Student Canteen was brought to television that same year.

 The noontime show ended in 1965 when Eddie Ilarde went into politics.
-Prior to that however, the set of hosts for the show were replaced after main hosts Bobby Ledesma and Leila Benitez walked out of the program along with Eddie following a dispute.
+Prior to that however, the set of hosts for the show was replaced after main hosts Bobby Ledesma and Leila Benitez walked out of the program along with Eddie following a dispute.
 Pete Roa, then production manager of ABS-CBN, handpicked his wife Boots Anson-Roa, Ben Aniceto, Pepe Pimentel and Nelda Navarro as replacements.

-Noontime show successors

-Magandang Tanghali, a musical variety show hosted by Pancho Magalona, and Stop Look and Listen, a former noontime variety show hosted by Eddie Mesa, took over the Student Canteen timeslot in 1965.
-After Mesa left for the United States, Twelve O'Clock High, a show hosted by Ariel Ureta and Tina Revilla, premiered and aired until 1972 when martial law was declared.
-The show moved to RBS (now GMA Network) as Ariel con Tina, through a blocktimer company headed by Romy Jalosjos from 1972 to 1974.
-Lunch Break also gained ground on the same channel before Student Canteen was eventually revived.